cowsay-org/cowsay/README.md

 ### Installation using Homebrew

-On Mac, you can also install Cowsay using Homebrew:
+On Mac, you can also install Cowsay using Homebrew and our custom formula:

 ```bash
 brew install cowsay-org/cowsay/cowsay-org
 ```

-Note that this `cowsay-org` package conflicts with the [`cowsay` package from core Homebrew](https://formulae.brew.sh/formula/cowsay), because they supply the same programs.
+Note that this `cowsay-org` formula conflicts with the [`cowsay` formula from core Homebrew](https://formulae.brew.sh/formula/cowsay), because they supply the same programs.
 You need to uninstall the regular `cowsay` package before installing `cowsay-org`.

 ## License